andre-estevam-brainweb/import-react-app/README.md

 repository on a temporary folder, install the dependencies, build the app by running the `build` script, and will copy the result to the `views` and `static` folders.

-Although this process takes a significant amount of time, it a convenient way to do it and easy to integrate with your build process.
+Although this process takes a significant amount of time, it is a convenient way to do it and easy to integrate with your build process.

 # Usage